Frontier Community College

 - The mission of Illinois Eastern Community Colleges District 529 is to provide excellence in teaching, learning, public service, and economic development.
 The District is committed to high academic standards for pre-baccalaureate, career and technical education that sustain and advance excellence in learning.

-- The teacher population of 33 teachers has grown by 175% over five years.
+- The teacher population of 33 teachers has stayed relatively flat over five years.

 |Frontier Community College||(IL) Community College Avg.|